aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## What are actions?

 Actions are the primary way to create a new state.
-They are essentially functions which receives the current state and optionally one or more arguments.
+They are essentially functions which take the current state and optionally one or more arguments.
-Their job is to create a next state and return it.
+Their job is to create the next state and return it.
 By doing so they should not mutate the passed in current state but instead use immutable functions to create either a proper clone.
 The reason for that is that each state represents a unique snapshot of your app in time.
 By modifying it, you'd alter the state and wouldn't be able to properly compare the old and new state.
-Further implications by that would be that advanced features such as time-travelling through states wouldn't work anymore.
+Further implications by that would be that advanced features such as time-traveling through states wouldn't work anymore.
 So keep in mind ... don't mutate your state.

 > In case you're not a fan of functional approaches take a look at libraries like [Immer.js](https://github.com/mweststrate/immer), and the [Aurelia store example](https://github.com/zewa666/aurelia-store-examples#immer) using it, to act like you'd mutate the object but secretly get a proper clone.